What goat milk soap should I use on my face?

 One of the first questions we're always asked is, "Why goat milk?"
 When making soap, you need a liquid.
 Some soapmakers use water, some use fruit juice, vegetable juice, or even beer.
 We choose to use goat milk.
 The cream and the proteins that are present in the goat milk add a moisturizing effect to soap that is above and beyond what water can achieve.

 Before Goat Milk Stuff, Jim used to work outside year round.
 Because his skin was so dried out and chapped, I had to buy lotion in bulk to get him through the winter.
 When he started regularly using our goat milk soap, his fingers stopped cracking and splitting.
 That was enough to convince me of the benefits of goat milk soap.
 But if you want more reasons, check out the article on Goat Milk Soap Benefits.

 There is no definition for "natural", so that is a hard question to answer.
 We consider our soaps to be natural.
 We use food-quality ingredients in our soaps and do not add any chemicals to create any extra properties in the soap.
 For more details, please read the blog post "What Does 'Natural Soap' Mean?"

 There is no real definition for "hypo-allergenic" as people have allergic reactions to products listed as hypo-allergenic all the time.
 We list the ingredients on every bar of soap and use all food-grade, simple ingredients.
 If you have allergies, please check the ingredients and test the soap on a small patch of skin first.

 How much goat milk is in your soap?

-Each full bar of soap contains at least 1 oz of goat milk.
+Each bar of goat milk soap contains more than 20% of goat milk.
 We did a lot of testing to find the optimal amount of goat milk.
 Our formula has enough milk to produce the qualities in the soap that are important.
 But we don't add too much milk because that can lead to a mushy, soft bar of soap that won't last long.
 More milk is not necessarily always better.

 Do you have any soaps made without goat milk?